Donate from the 2nd to the 9th of December on our Big Give Christmas Campaign, and Breadwinners gets double your donation!

 In the same way that all our bread starts with a sourdough starter, all our programmes start with work or work experience.

-We provide paid work for our Breadwinners and Proofers on our market stalls and for our online bread delivery service.
+We provide paid work for our Breadwinners and Proofers on our market stalls and our wholesale service for Corporates and Cafes.

 Without great flour, our bread can’t get very far, and without our training workshops, our programmes would be missing something essential too.